fredhutchio/git_github_intro/class1.md

 "Create a New Repository on your Hard Drive."
 You can also access this feature under "File" -> "New repository".
 Enter the following options:

 - Name: `first_repository`
 - Description: "first repository for training".
 The description should be a brief (>10 word) statement describing the purpose of the project
 - Local path: location on your computer where the repository will be saved.
-We recommend saving your repository to your Desktop so it's easy to find.
+We recommend saving your repository to your Desktop so it's easy to find, and will assume for the rest of this lesson that your repository is available there.
 - Check the box to "initialize this repository with a README"
 - Click "Create repository" to finish

-What happened?
-	* Use file browser to find location in your computer where repository is saved
-	* What's in this folder?
+> It's good practice to avoid spaces in your file and directory names.
+> We'll continue to apply best practices and convention for organizing files and directories for this class;
+> if you're interested in the rationale,
+> please see fredhutch.io's class Data for Data Science.

+We can explore what happens following creation of a repository, sometimes called "initializing," by looking on your Desktop and locating the directory named `first_repository`.

-* README: plain text file, open in text editor
+The only file we can see contained in this directory is `README.md`, a plain text file we can open in a text editor.
-	* documents contents of repository, can describe code and/or data
+The file suffix `md` stands for Markdown, which is a method of formatting text.
+README is a standard name for a descriptive file contained in a repository, and documents the contents of the directory.
+In our case,
-	* pre-populated with title of the repository (and short description?)
+the README is pre-populated with the title of the repository and short description we entered when creating it.

-	* .md suffix indicates markdown format, which is for text formatting (same as hackmd)
-* What else is in the repo?
-	* use CMD + Shift + . to reveal hidden files
+`README.md` is the only file we can currently see, but there is other information contained in our repository.
+This other information is currently hidden, but we can access it by using a keyboard shortcut: `CMD + Shift + .`.
+There are two additional things now visible:
-	* .gitattributes: created by app to maintain line endings, which can differ between operating systems
+- `.gitattributes`: this text file is created by GitHub Desktop to help ensure appropriate settings (e.g., line endings for text files, which can differ among operating systems).
-	* .git directory: contains tracking of changes as recorded by git software
-	* entire directory is a unit
-* Challenge: Why would it be a bad idea to create another git repository inside this directory?
+- `.git/`: directory containing the history of changes tracked by Git

+The `.git/` directory is how Git recognizes your project represents a repository, and assumes you want to track all of the files contained within it.
+Git tracking is recursive,
+meaning not only the files in your project, but all the files contained in folders in that directory can be tracked as well.

+**Challenge:** What would happen if you tried to create a new Git repository inside another Git repository?

 ## Tracking changes